Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

 >Note: This installation process may take up to a minute, so please be patient.

 5\.
-You can add more steps to install Nginx and MySQL by adding more calls to the `apt` module saying that you expect `nginx` and `mysql-server-5.6` to be present.
+You can add more steps to install Nginx and MySQL by adding more calls to the `apt` module saying that you expect `nginx` and `mysql-server` to be present.

 <pre class="file" data-filename="playbook.yml" data-target="replace"><blockquote>